 Teenagers need more of it.
 The American Academy of Pediatrics says the lack of sleep causes “poor academic performance and poses a serious public health concern.
 Traffic accidents, depression and obesity can result, with schools that start too early contributing to the problem.”
 Do you agree?
 Check the link here.
 FB blog here.

 There are stark differences between where the most money for disease funding goes compared to what actually does harm to us.

 States in the midwest and south currently prescribe the most prescription opioids.
 Click here to read the Popular Science Article on the topic.
 Do these states have the highest rate of rehab admission as well?

 Our heart pours out to Robin Williams, and his family.
 He was found dead in his home in Marin County, California this morning.
 Mr. Williams had recently checked out of rehab and early indications are that it may have been a suicide.
-For us at Recovery Without Walls, this hits close to home as Mr. Williams would often give comedy shows across the street from us here in Mill Valley.
-We will keep our blog up-to-date and give our own analysis.
-Rest in Peace Robin as does the rest of the world.
+For us at Recovery Without Walls, this hits close to home as Mr. …Read the full post.

 Last week, Dr. Kornfeld presented on “From Opium to Buprenorphine” in front of approximately 300 doctors and other professionals at the 45th annual conference hosted by the American Society of Addiction Medicine.
 Way to go Dr. K!